Submissions were closed on the 30th of September 2021. Thank you to everyone who submitted!

 Official sponsor announced for OKAY!
 Italy - Flover garden centres - with their St Valentine's rose, symbol of eternal love - a beautiful rose indeed!

-The rose is a sign for hope for the future.
+The rose is a sign of hope for the future.
 Because after the thorns, we need the roses.

 "But he that dares not grasp the thorn should never crave the rose" - Anne Brontë (from The Narrow Way)